 KNOW 27004: Babylon and the Origins of Knowledge

 In 1946 the famed economist John Maynard Keynes declared that Isaac Newton “was the last of the magicians, the last of the Babylonians.”
 We find throughout history, in the writings of Galileo, Jorge Luis Borges, Ibn Khaldun, Herodotus, and the Hebrew Bible, a city of Babylon full of contradictions.
 At once sinful and reverential, a site of magic and science, rational and irrational, Babylon seemed destined to resound in the historical imagination as the birthplace of knowledge itself.
 But how does the myth compare to history?
 How did the Babylonians themselves envisage their own knowledge?
-And is it reasonable to draw, as Keynes did, a line that begins with Babylon and ends with Newton?
-In this course we will take a cross comparative approach, investigating the history of the ancient city and its continuity in the scientific imagination.
+In this course we will take a cross comparative approach, investigating the history of the ancient city and its continuity in the scientific and literary imagination.